walterdl/siesa-test/README.md

 The system was developed with `Angular 8`, `[Yii2 Framework](https://www.yiiframework.com/)`, `MySQL`, `NodeJS` with `TypeScript`, and `MongoDB`.

-The source code can be found in the original GitLab repository in [this link](https://gitlab.com/walterdl/siesa-test).
+The source code and running instructions can be found in the original GitLab repository in [this link](https://gitlab.com/walterdl/siesa-test).